karlhthompson/adfr/README.md

 # ADFR
-This library contains the code implementation for Airline Attacker-Defender and Flight Rerouting Project
+This library contains the code implementation for the Airline Attacker-Defender and Flight Rerouting Project

 ## Requirements
 The library requires MATLAB version 2017B or newer with the Optimization Toolbox.